 There is also a commonly held assumption that legacy bottom sediments are not a significant contributor to PCB impairment of the Spokane River because: 1) The River is viewed as sediment-poor, with many non-depositional zones, and 2) Remediation activities have been conducted at areas of known legacy sediment contamination.
 This assumption may not be accurate, however, as there are known areas of sediment deposition in impounded sections of the river that have not been sufficiently sampled to provide a clear understanding of sediment PCB contributions.
 Furthermore, assessment of congener patterns in PCB sources, bottom sediments, and fish may provide insight on the sources most responsible for existing fish tissue levels.

-Study Plan
+Proposed Study Plan

 The Task Force intends to address these key data gaps in a three step process, consisting of: 1) Screening-level mining of existing data, 2) Formatting of data, 3) More rigorous assessment.
 Results of the screening analyses will inform understanding of the importance of water column vs. sediment sources in contributing to fish tissue contamination, and likely sources of PCBs to sediments and fish.
 These high-level results will also help target areas where more rigorous assessment is needed.
 Rigorous assessment of PCB congener patterns require the data to be stored in a particular format that is different from the format currently used to store the data.
 The second phase of work will consist of compiling and formatting all relevant data into a database into the required format.
 The final phase of work will consist of the implementation of more rigorous studies that are identified as part of the screening level assessment.
 Details regarding the specific scope and schedule for this work will be developed by the Task Force’s Technical Track Work Group.